siddhantac/obsidian-task-project/README.md

 - Project files show related tasks
 - Project base shows progress based on number of completed tasks
 - Template support
-	- Task and project template with auto-discovery of projects
+	- Task and project template
+- Prompt to choose a project when a task is created

 ## Hotkeys